AlexandertheGreat491/Julias_Children/README.md

 * [Credit](#credit)
 * [License](#license)

-## Julia's children forum
+## Description
-link
+As a skilled home chef, I want to have the right recipe with precise ingredients, and an appropriate tool to make a top quality dishes is needed.
+Julia's Children is a forum for chefs so that they can find recipes that match their skills, and share their unique recipes and knowledge thus anyone on this forum can be a masterchef.

 ## Installation
-Follow the above link to forum which will lead you to the homepage (image)
+Pleas click the link to get the access to the app: [Julia's Children](https://julias-children.herokuapp.com/).
+If you want to install the application, follow the link to [Public Repository](https://github.com/AlexandertheGreat491/Project-2.git).

+(image)

 ## Usage